garrethlee/PasteBase/README.md

 #### Background:

-I created this extension as a response to my daily problem of forgetting <br> an account number (or ID or anything that is something similar to that <br> nature) and having to re-open my Gmail for the thousandth time just to <br> get that email, copy that number/ID, and paste it... only to forget it again <br> the following day.
+I created this extension as a response to my daily problem of forgetting <br> an account number (or ID or anything that is quite similar to that <br> nature), prompting me to re-open my Gmail for the thousandth time just to <br> get that email, copy that number/ID, and paste it... only to forget it again <br> the following day.
 The vicious cycle stops now!

 #### About: